 Section 3.
 The provisions of this Ordinance are severable, and if any clause, sentence, paragraph, provision, or part of this Ordinance, or the application of this Ordinance to any person, is held to be invalid, such holding shall not impair or invalidate the remainder of this Ordinance.
 It is hereby declared to be the legislative intent that this Ordinance would have been adopted had such provisions not been included.

-Section 4.
-This Ordinance shall be in full force and effect immediately upon its passage as provided by Section 216 of the City Charter if adopted by at least six members of the City Council, or upon the seventh day afte er final adoption if adopted by fewer votes.
+passage as provided by Section 216 of the City Charter if adopted by at least six members of the City Council, or upon the seventh day after final adoption if adopted by fewer votes.